Cranfield programmes named top 10 in the world

 With more than seven million cases of COVID-19, India is the world's second worst-affected country by the pandemic.
 The outbreak has taken an immense toll on the economy, with the World Bank forecasting a more than 9-percent drop in GDP this year.
 Now the government's launching stimulus measures worth 10 billion dollars to get businesses back on track.
 Watch the video below, to hear the thoughts of Sunil Poshakwale, Professor of International Finance at Cranfield School of Management.

 India's Supreme Court orders stay on new farm laws – Money Talks

 India's top court has suspended the implementation of three new agricultural laws after months of protests.
 Farmers have been protesting the reforms since September.
 They say it benefits large corporations and robs them of their livelihoods.
 Ishan Russell has this report from New Delhi.
 We were joined by Sunil Poshakwale in Birmingham.
 He's a professor of International Finance at the Cranfield School of Management.

 India's government piles on debt as it spends on economic revival – Money Talks

 Months of lockdown and millions of cases of COVID-19 jolted India's economy last year, shrinking it by 7-percent.
 But infection rates are falling and inoculations have begun.
-The Modi government has unveiled an annual budget worth almost half- a- trillion dollars to help the economy out of recession..
-And it could also calm famers who've been protesting contoversial new agricultural laws.
-Mobin Nasir reports.
-Sunil Poshakwale joined us from Birmingham.
-He's a professor of international finance at Cranfield School of Management.
+The Modi government has unveiled an annual budget worth almost half- a- trillion dollars to help the economy out of recession.
+And it could also calm famers who've been protesting controversial new agricultural laws.